georgegach/face-average/README.md

-# Based on
+# Acknowledgement
-Source code by Satya Malick - https://www.learnopencv.com/average-face-opencv-c-python-tutorial/
+- The project is based on the [tutorial / source code](https://www.learnopencv.com/average-face-opencv-c-python-tutorial/) by Satya Malick.
+- This project fixes couple of bugs, extends functionality and defines better cache file format.
+- The github repo also hosts shape_predictor_68_face_landmarks.dat for ease of use which is part of larger open-source and publicly available project dlib (http://dlib.net/)

 # Examples